Wahid Khalil Baroud: Immigration to Canada

+Baroud was a member of Al Fatah, but testified that he left the organization in October 1990.

-In 1991, Baroud took his wife and three children to Greece, before flying into Pearson International Airport with forged Egyptian passports, and applying for Canadian residency.
-The family, which would grow with the births in Canada of two more children, claimed to be Israeli, but Baroud acknowledged his time in Fatah, noting that he had never been involved in any terrorism.
+In 1991, Baroud took his wife and three children to Greece.
+They then flew into Canada's Pearson International Airport with forged Egyptian passports, and applied for Canadian residency.
+The family, which would grow with the births in Canada of two more children, claimed to be Israeli, but Baroud acknowledged he had spent time in Fatah, saying that he had never been involved in any terrorism.
 He claimed to be defecting because he refused to follow an order to travel to Saudi Arabia's border with Iraqi-controlled Kuwait, where some allege he had been ordered to be killed by the PLO authorities.
 He stated that, as a Palestinian, he refused to be a party to another occupying power like Saddam Hussein.

 He was held in detention for 41 days before it was determined he was not a threat, and he was subsequently released.